 Fun Fact: When Eileen, 15, met Alan, 17, during high school he knew immediately that they were going to be married and told her mother.
 Forty-five years later it’s still true.

-Paul Clark – Secretary
+Paul Clark – Member at Large

 A retired military veteran, Paul served in a total of thirty years in three branches of the armed forces.
 He also served six years in law enforcement as a New Jersey Park Ranger and Maine State Forest Ranger, and was instrumental in the development of the Maine Emergency Services Paramedic and EMT training.
 As a nurse, he worked in a variety of hospitals throughout Maine and supervised an Emergency Room.
 Since 1976, Paul has been affiliated with the Red Cross in Maine and as a disaster volunteer deployed on many national disaster assignments.
 Most recently he was the Disaster Director at the Southern Maine Red Cross Chapter.
 Paul and his wife, Jane, with their cat Hidalgo moved to Florida from Portland, Maine.